RDCLder/Programming_Notes/Python_Notes/debugging.md

 ### Error Handling

 - In Python, it is strongly encouraged to use **try/except** blocks to catch potential exceptions if possible.
-  - **try** is a command that will attempt to run the encompassed statement.
+  - **try** is a command that will attempt to run the nested statement.
     - If the statement cannot be run, the next line is run.
-  - **except** is a coammand that will run the encompassed statement if the try statement does not work.
+  - **except** is a coammand that will run the nested statement if the try statement does not work.
     - e.g.
     ```python
     try: